cityssm/lottery-licence-manager/docs/admin-configJS.md

 The `data/config.js` file is used to customize your application.
 On first install, the file does not exist.
 You can create one from scratch, or get started by using the `data/config-example.js` file as a template.
+You can also import configuration from another file, like `data/config-ontario.js`, then override the settings you want.

 ```javascript
 let config = {};